 Day 1: See the Sights on the National Mall

 Home to the city’s most iconic monuments, the National Mall is a must-see when planning an amazing DC field trip itinerary for families with elementary-aged kids!
 Keep reading for our suggestions!

 Memorials and Monuments

 The National Mall spans about two miles, with plenty of monuments and museums to keep families busy for days!
 The Western half of the Mall offers a great jumping-off point to stretch your legs and take in some of the most iconic venues in DC.
 On the walk from the Lincoln Memorial down to the Martin Luther King Jr Memorial and around the Tidal Basin, families can take in more than a half dozen monuments to past presidents and 19th-century wars in about 2 ½ miles.
 Save your legs as you reach the Washington Monument and opt for an elevator ride to the top.
-Timed tickets are required and become available at 10 a.m. the day before and a limited amount the morning of.
+Timed tickets are required and become available 30 days in advance, 10 a.m. the day before and a limited amount the morning of.

 Just north of the Washington Monument is Freedom Plaza, dedicated to Martin Luther King Jr., who developed his “I have a dream” speech nearby.
 Surrounding the plaza are restaurants to rest and refuel for more exploration.
 One of the most iconic DC restaurants is Old Ebbitt Grill, Washington, DC’s oldest saloon (opened in 1856).
 Or for a quicker bite, Puro Gusto, Roti, and District Taco each offer something for everyone on the same block.